 Information about the Online Application

-Students in all other faculties can proceed with the online application as described here.
-To begin the application, please fill out the online application form and register in the online databank Mobility Online.
+To begin the application, please fill out the online application form, click on "send application" and register in the online database Mobility Online.
 After you have filled in your personal information, you can continue by uploading the required documents.

 - Passport-sized Photo

 - Leistungsübersicht (Transcript of your current grades at the TU Kaiserslautern)

 - Any other relevant forms, as required by your faculty (e.g., language certificates, transcripts)